Nama ERP DocsNama ERP Docs

 Step 4: Capture Multiple Dumps (Recommended)

-This creates three timestamped files in your nama-dumps folder showing how thread states evolve over time.
+For better analysis, run the tool 2-3 times with 10-30 second intervals between each run.
+This creates multiple timestamped files in your nama-dumps folder showing how thread states evolve over time.

 Understanding the Output